adalloul0928/AlienInvasion/README.md

-# AlienInvasion
+# Extra Terrestial Invasion
-Alien invasion game based on old arcade game.
+Alien invasion game based on old arcade game created in python!
+One of my first personal projects, hope you enjoy.